4 High Yield Dividend Stocks to Consider

 (Dividend per Share / Current Share Price) x 100

-So, for example, if a company pays its shareholders a cash dividend of $0.50 per share and the current share price is $20, its dividend yield would equate to 2.5%.
+So, for example, if a company pays its shareholders a cash dividend of $0.50 per share and the current share price is $20, its dividend yield would equal 2.5%.
 This means that for every $100 you invested in this stock, at its current dividend yield, you could expect an annual dividend payment of $2.50.

 High Yield Dividend Stocks to Consider